 When we spoke on the phone, Paul said he’d like to hear more songs and that maybe he’d like to record us, for free, do some demos, maybe make an album.
 With no commitment, and nothing to lose on our part, I rallied the troops.

-Without even meaning to, we began recording our debut album, the (imaginatively) titled ‘The Jitters’ in the winter/spring of 1987 at Phase One, and in the middle of the process, armed with rough mixes, Paul and Evan actually got us a deal with Capitol Records – EMI of Canada.
-It was touted as “a multi-million dollar, seven-year deal” but it was actually more like a “seven-hundred-and-fifty-thousand dollar, four-year deal at the label’s sole option,” as it turned out.
-Still pretty exciting, by my reckoning (By the way, we wanted to name the album with something that pointed to our humour, our quirkiness.
+Without even meaning to, we began recording our debut album, the imaginatively titled ‘The Jitters,’ in the winter/spring of 1987 at Phase One, and in the middle of the process, armed with rough mixes, Paul and Evan actually got us a deal with Capitol Records – EMI of Canada.
+In press releases, it was touted as “a multi-million dollar, seven-year deal” but it was actually more like a “seven-hundred-and-fifty-thousand dollar, four-year deal at the label’s sole option,” as it turned out.
+Still pretty exciting, by my reckoning (by the way, we wanted to name the album with something that pointed to our humour, our quirkiness.
 I remember one candidate, ‘Young, Gifted, and Nervous’, a play on the great Aretha Franklin album title.
-It was at this point that Capitol famously told us “humour and music don’t mix.”)
+It was at this point that Capitol first famously told us “humour and music don’t mix.”)